tomjoyner/shopping_cart/faqs.md

 ---
-title: Mystery Dog's FAQs
+title: Mystery Dog FAQs
-description: write a seo meta description here
+description: Mystery Dog frequently asked questions
 heading: FAQs
 ---

-Q. What is a mystery?
+<p><strong>Q. What kind of mysteries do you solve?</strong>
 A. Something that is difficult to explain.
-Eg. Where is the fish tank in Skin Deep on King Street from?
+Eg. Where is the fish tank in Skin Deep on King Street from?</p>